sanctusgee/advent-of-code-rust-template/README.md

         ├── lib.rs                # Year/day registry
         ├── year2024/
         │   └── day01.rs          # Example solution
+        │   └── mod.rs             # Generated when you create new days.
+Step 1 below
         ├── year20XX/
         │   └── day01.rs          # Generated when you create new days.
 Step 1 below
         │   └── mod.rs             # Generated when you create new days.
 Step 1 below